flowset/flowset-tasklist-react-community/README.md

 - **Task Browsing:** Navigate through the active tasks assigned to the logged-in user.
 - **Task Completion:** Complete a task using task forms.
-- **Process Browsing:** Navigate through the active processes that can be started from Tasklist.
+- **Process Browsing:** Navigate through the active processes that can be started from the Tasklist.
 - **Process Start:** Start new instances of the processes using start forms.

 > [!NOTE]